MintzyG/ToneRemover-OpenCV/README.md

 # OpenCV Tone Remover

-> Makes an image have X tones
+> Makes an image have any amount of tones desired

 | Input image |  Output image |
 :-------------------------:|:-------------------------: